 - Place a donation in the offering plate during our worship service (FoodShare envelopes are available from ushers).

 Plans have begun for Northeast Community Lutheran’s first group mission trip.
 We will be traveling July 19 through July 26, 2014 to the farming town of Booneville, Arkansas.
 During the week we have plans to work with the local Family Resource Center, the Boys & Girls Club, spend time with senior citizens, work projects and children’s programming.
 Please come to our informational meeting or contact Pastor Lori Youngvorst or Grace Pardun Alworth if you have any questions or are interested in taking the trip!

 Mark your calendars!
 Our Mother, Daughter, Sister, Friend Ladies Tea will be held on May 3, 2014 (Saturday).
+Tickets go on sale Sunday, April 6.
 More information to follow.